1. CALIBER [Yield]

 Scalable, with full warehouse coverage (via the tokenizing agent entity)

-Fragmented, hard to insure SPV assets, deal-by-deal insurance structure/onboarding, unscalable
+Fragmented, hard to insure assets, deal-by-deal insurance structure/onboarding, unscalable

 High compatibility